NickAger/nickager.github.io/_posts/2011-01-02-OSX-and-remote-X11.md

 ---
 title: "OSX and remote X11"
 date: 2011-01-02 14:03:00 +0000
-tags: "X11 Mac GemTools Seaside Gemstone Remote Cloud"
+tags: [X11, Mac, OSX, GemTools, Seaside, Gemstone, Remote Cloud]
 layout: post
 ---
 If you're using MacOS as your client and you're working with GemTools remotely through X11, you may find that it gets confusing having to switch from Mac key shortcuts such as Cmd-b, Cmd-n, Cmd-m... to the subtly different Unix key bindings of Ctrl-b, Ctrl-n, Ctrl-m...